 - Pure steam distilled oil blends in a carrier oil.

 This covers the largest selection of your essential oils.
 These are obtained as steam passes through pressed plant material which unites with the oil.
 This is then collected where the oil and water separate.

 Storing your essential oils at normal room temperature (not above 80 degrees F.) allows them to retain their many therapeutic qualities indefinitely.
 If going camping or to the beach, you may want to place the oils in a baggie and then in your cooler.

 Please note: subjecting the oil to short periods of higher heat is not a problem.
 If your oils get too hot, say in your car or at the beach, keep the lids closed and let them sit at room temperature for several hours before using.

-Pure steam distilled oil blends
+How to store pre-diluted steam distilled oil blends

 These oils are mixed as a blend WITH a carrier oil, such as olive, sesame, jojoba, or almond oil, etc. These oils require a little more care.
 (Note: essential oils blended together without a carrier oil fall into the category outlined above in #1.)

 Carrier oils are pressed from seeds.
 By their natural fatty nature, the carrier oil will begin to degrade even without excessive heat over time.
 The essential oils mixed in with the carrier oil serve partially as a preservative, keeping fats/oils from going rancid.

 If you plan to use your carrier oil blends within a year of purchase, and they are stored at normal room temperature, they should stay good.
 When collecting oils to be “stocked up”, you should store the extra blends in a refrigerator or cold storage room, and be sure to use them within two years.